NorthLight School

-NorthLight School (Chinese: 北烁学校) is a school located along Towner Road, in Kallang, Singapore.
+Northlight School (Chinese: 北烁学校) is a school located along Towner Road, in Kallang, Singapore.
 It was established by the Ministry of Education (MOE) for students with difficulties handling the mainstream curriculum in the country.
 The school started its operations formally in January 2007 to assist students at risk of dropping out of school.
-Admission to the school is based on at least two failed attempts at the Primary School Leaving Examinations (PSLE).
+The school admits students who have attempted and failed the Primary School Leaving Examination (PSLE) at least once.
 The school also accepts those who have yet to complete secondary education.

 History

 NorthLight School was established in March 2006 and opened to students the following year.
 Previously, students who failed the PSLE would enter technical schools, later called Vocational Training Centres (VTCs), for secondary education.
 However, the attrition was alarmingly high.
 In 2005, the drop-out rate was 60% and only half of the remaining 40% entered Institute of Technical Education (ITE).
 Because the minimum entry age for VTCs was fourteen, there was a two-year lag between the primary and secondary stages.
 In response to the problem, the Ministry of Education proposed to open a school to meet the needs of these students who would otherwise be forced to leave school.
 The Geylang Serai Vocation Training Centre was absorbed into NorthLight.

 Chua Yen Ching was the founding principal.
 She stepped down in 2011 and was succeeded by Martin Tan.